Introduction to Patience

 The literal meaning of sabr (patience) is to constrict, endure, to remain steadfast or to tie.
 The significance of patience can be judged from the fact that the Quran mentions it in this way:

-Meaning: And seek (Allah’s) help through patience and Prayer.
-But this is no doubt hard except for the humble (whose hearts have been softened with the Love of Allah and gripped with His Fear).
+And seek (Allah’s) help through patience and prayer.
+But this is no doubt hard except for the humble (whose hearts have been softened with the love of Allah and gripped with His Fear).
 (2:45)

 Patience Brings Purity in Character

 Undoubtedly, for any seeker of Allah, patience and salat are the greatest weapons.
 Through salat, the true believer maintains a connection with Allah through which he receives the graciousness and love of Allah.
 On the other hand, through patience, one’s character gains purity and consistency in religion.
 In times of distress and difficulty, one should shield oneself with patience and salat.
 This is because as one increases the remembrance of Allah, one’s difficulties start decreasing.

 O believers!
 Always seek help (from Me) through patience and prayer.
 Certainly, Allah is (always) with those who observe patience.
 (2:153)